Clearwater Christian College: Academics

 CCC was known as a Christ-centered liberal arts college with a general education curriculum in the arts and sciences plus an embedded Bible minor for all students.
-The most popular majors were business, elementary education, and general studies, but there was increasing demand for the programs in the division of science: biology, pre-med, exercise and sport science, psychology, and mathematics.
-Education majors earned Florida state certification.
-The interdisciplinary studies major was available for students who wished to focus on two academic disciplines without having to assume the coursework of a double major.

 Clearwater Christian College had an agreement with the nearby University of South Florida (USF) to offer its students ROTC programs in Army, Navy, Air Force, and Marines.

 Study abroad

-Clearwater encouraged its students to participate in study abroad and missions trips.
 In the final years of operation, the college offered study abroad trips for college credit during spring break and summer break to Austria, Costa Rica, England, France, Greece, Ireland, Israel, Italy, Scotland, and Wales.
 As a faith-based institution committed to serving God, CCC sponsored missions trips to international locations.
 Faculty, staff, and students ministered across the globe in Argentina, Brazil, China, Jamaica, Mexico, the Philippines, South Africa, Turkey, and Thailand.

 Beliefs

 Clearwater Christian College was a denominationally unaffiliated Christian college; however most of their faculty, staff, and students came from various Baptist and independent Bible church backgrounds.
 The college's doctrinal statement focused on the historic fundamentals of Protestant Christianity.

 Students were required to attend Sunday services, chapel services, and spend time in Christian service.
 Small group, student-led devotional times occurred twice a week for prayer and peer edification, for all resident students.